cashapp/redwood/test-app/README.md

 Test App
 ============

-This is an app to aid in redwood development.
-The app itself is a list of smaller apps that can be expanded upon to develop particular use cases.
+This is an app to aid in Redwood development.
+The app itself is a list of screens that can be expanded upon to develop particular use cases or demonstrate bugs and performance problems.

 Prerequisites